 - Up to three meals a day

 - Assistance with personal care, such as bathing, dressing, eating, getting in and out of bed or chairs, moving around, and using the bathroom

 The residents are usually older adults, including those with Alzheimer's or other types of dementia.
 But in some cases, residents may be younger and have mental illnesses, developmental disabilities, or certain medical conditions.

 - Assisted Living (AGS Health in Aging Foundation)

 - Long-Term Care Facilities: Assisted Living, Nursing Homes, and Other Residential Care (National Institute on Aging) Also in Spanish

-- Housing Options for Older Adults: A Guide for Making Housing Decisions (National Association of Area Agencies on Aging) - PDF
+- Housing Options for Older Adults: A Guide for Making Housing Decisions (Administration for Community Living) - PDF

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)